Adjust coil hold power¶

 power.
 The example of

-mean the coil would get full power for 1ms, then it would get no power for
+which would mean the coil would get full power for 1ms, then it would get no

 See the hardware documentation for your platform for links to specific coil settings your hardware might allow.

-The big question is what hold_power: setting is appropriate for your scenario?
-Unfortunately we don’t have any good guidance for what your hold_power: values should be.
-Really you can just start with a value of 1 or 2 and then keep increasing it (whole numbers only) until your holds are strong enough not to break their hold when a ball hits them.
+The big question is what default_hold_power: setting is appropriate for your scenario?
+Unfortunately we don’t have any good guidance for what your default_hold_power: values should be.
+Really you can just start with a value of 0.1 or 0.2 and then keep increasing it until your holds are strong enough not to break their hold when a ball hits them.

 Adjusting dual-wound coil “hold” strength¶